 The impact of the current War in Europe is seen in Kent with high numbers of Ukrainians locating in Kent and in need of support.
-However, the impact on staff and student morale as a result of what they see and hear every day is presenting its own challenges.
+We have successfully supported a large number of Ukrainian adults by providing ESOL courses to enable them to work towards employment.

-The post-Covid recovery period and impact on students, staff and the College is also seen in our operational activities and we continue to address these issues.
+The post-Covid recovery period and impact on students, staff and the College is also seen in our operational activities, and we continue to address these issues.